NYSCP LADO - Managing Allegations Against Those Who Work or Volunteer With Children - Procedure - North Yorkshire

 • If there will be a referral to DBS and / or any regulatory body by the employer.

-False and / or malicious allegations may be an indication of abuse elsewhere and this should be explored further to determine if the child might have been abused by someone else and, where appropriate, a referral made to the Children & Families Service.
+False or malicious allegations may be an indication of abuse elsewhere and this should be explored further to determine if the child might have been abused by someone else and, where appropriate, a referral made to the CYPS.

 The record should be retained at least until the person subject to the allegation has reached normal pension age or for a period of 10 years from the date of the allegation if that is longer.

-The LADO will maintain a record of contacts made to them, case discussions and decisions.
+The LADO will maintain a record of all notifications, case discussions and decisions.

-Referral to Disclosure and Barring Service and Regulatory / Professional Bodies
+Referral to Disclosure and Barring Service (DBS) and Regulatory / Professional Bodies

-There is a legal duty for a regulated activity provider (employers or volunteer managers of people working in regulated activity) and personnel suppliers to make a referral to the DBS when both of the following two conditions have been met:
+There is a legal duty for a regulated activity provider (employers or volunteer managers) and personnel suppliers to make a referral to the DBS when both of the following two conditions have been met:

 Condition 1

 • you withdraw permission for a person to engage in regulated activity with children and/or vulnerable adults.
-Or you move the person to another area of work that isn’t regulated activity.
+Or you move the person to another area of work that is not regulated activity.

 This includes situations when you would have taken the above action, but the person was re-deployed, resigned, retired, or left.
 For example, a teacher resigns when an allegation of harm to a student is first made.